jiotich/tp01-isl/README.md

 Pseudo seven segment display in verilog.
-Projected as the input of 5 computers being either on or off, returning wich segments light up.
+Projected as the input of 5 computers being either on or off, returning which segments light up.